devall-org/expirable_store/usage-rules.md

 - Success results (`{:ok, value, expires_at}`) are stored until expiration
 - Failure results (`:error`) are NEVER stored - fetch function is called on every attempt
-- `expires_at` must be Unix timestamp in milliseconds
+- `expires_at` must be Unix timestamp in milliseconds, or `:infinity` for values that never expire
 - Expirable names must be compile-time atoms defined in DSL, no dynamic keys

 ## When to Use